russkatz/socket-test-framework/README.md

 * Push framework to the hosts: ./push.sh
 * Start server to each host to listen on the ports: ./startservers.sh
 * Run tests on every host: ./runclients.sh
+* Stop the server on all hosts: ./stopservers.sh